After saving Simba from the hyenas and scolding him for endangering both himself and Nala, Mufasa and Simba have a heartwarming father/son moment:

 Rafiki: No. Look harder.
 (The reflection changes to that of Mufasa) There, you see?
 He lives inyou.

 Rafiki: Ah yes, the past can hurt.
-But the way I see it, you can either run from it...or...learn from it.
+But the way I see it, you can either run from it ...or... you can learn from it.

 Rafiki when he discovers Simba's alive.
 He starts laughing hysterically as he takes red paint and paints a mane on the picture of Simba he smudged when he thought he was dead.
 Accompanied by awesome music.